lgalke/mpd-aae-recommender/README.md

 Replace the argument for `--data-path` with the ./data directory of the Spotify Million Playlist Dataset and replace the argument for `--test-path` with the path to the json file holding test set.

+Per default the output will be written to `submission.csv`, if desired it can be changed by providing `-o` argument.